zendesk/any_channel_json_schemas/README.md

 To make sure this is always the case we're letting the community in on our super secret internal code name.
 Don't tell anyone ;)

+### Custom formats

+These schemas use some custom formats

+* https-url
+* external-id

+#### https-url

+This custom format enforces that the URL uses the HTTPS scheme.
+For example, 'https://www.test.com/document' passes, but 'http://www.test.com/document' does not.

+#### external-id

+This custom format enforces that the string does not include leading or trailing whitespace.
+For example '123' passes, but '123 ' does not.

 ### License

 [Apache License](./LICENSE)